4 steps to balance your Gut Microbiome

 Step 2: Focus on fibre

 We frequently talk about the importance of fibre and for good reason!
 The small intestine is responsible for digesting and breaking down proteins, fats and most carbohydrates, but fibre is unique as it passes through the large intestine, feeding the good bacteria in your gut, forming short-chain amino acids (butyrate), contributing to the reduction of inflammation in the body.
-Dietary fibre is found in vegetables, fruits, legumes, nuts and seeds, but another easy way to increase fibre is with our Feel Great Fibre.
+Dietary fibre is found in vegetables, fruits, legumes, nuts and seeds, but another easy way to increase fibre is with our Fibre.

 kefir